 Get ready for the most expensive film ever made

 The Marvel Cinematic Universe began with Iron Man all the way back in 2008, and almost 10 years later, it’s now in ‘Phase Three’.
-Phases One and Two comprised six films apiece, but Phase Three is even bigger: beginning in 2016 with Captain America: Civil War and Doctor Strange, it will continue this year with Guardians of the Galaxy Vol. 2, Spider-Man: Homecoming, and Thor: Ragnarok.
+Phases One and Two comprised six films apiece, but Phase Three is even bigger: beginning in 2016 with Captain America: Civil War and Doctor Strange, it continued this year with Guardians of the Galaxy Vol. 2, Spider-Man: Homecoming, and Thor: Ragnarok.
 Then, in 2018 come Black Panther, Ant-Man and the Wasp, and the following year, Captain Marvel – but also coming in 2018 is Avengers: Infinity War, the first of two massive Avengers films that will tie the events of the MCU together into one blockbusting, £400m action-fest the likes of which we’ve never seen before.
 Here’s everything we know about the film so far – record-breaking budget and all.

 What is the release date for Infinity War?